 This article has been updated to reflect the changes in the 2022-2026 DP Code of Points.

-But what exactly are the judges looking for in a Level 9 vault?
-Let’s find out.
+So what are the judges looking for in a Level 10 vault?
+Let’s take a look.

 Let’s first go over some terminology that will be used in this article.